tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 Our goals for future development of duckplyr include:

--   Increase the native support for dplyr functionality;
+-   Increasing the native support for dplyr functionality;
 -   Enabling users to provide [custom translations](https://github.com/tidyverse/duckplyr/issues/158) of dplyr functionality;
 -   Making it easier to contribute code to duckplyr.

-You can already help though, in three main ways:
+You can help!

 -   Please report any issue especially regarding unknown incompabilities.
 See [`vignette("limits")`](https://duckplyr.tidyverse.org/articles/limits.html).
 -   Contribute to the codebase after reading duckplyr's [contributing guide](https://duckplyr.tidyverse.org/CONTRIBUTING.html).